Dahn: Traffic

 The B 427 federal road (from Hinterweidenthal to Bad Bergzabern) passes through Dahn.
 The plan for a junction between the road and the A 8 motorway (from Pirmasens to Karlsruhe) which was planned to run past Dahn has never been realised.

 Since 1997 the Wieslauter Railway calls at Dahn on Sundays and statutory holidays.
 It connects Hinterweidenthal and Bundenthal.
 Regular public train services stopped in 1966.

 Healthcare

 The public hospital, St. Josef Krankenhaus, closed at the end of 2005 as a result of funding issues.
 The Felsenland-Klinik, a psychotheraputic hospital, uses its own specially developed technique of psychoanalytic hypnosis.
 Dahn also has an outpatient living group of the Pfalzklinikum für Psychiatrie und Neurologie ("Palatinate Hospital For Psychiatrics And Neurology"), which is situated in Klingenmünster.

 Education

 The primary school in Dahn serves the municipality of Dahn as well as Schindhard and Erfweiler.
 The school centre of Dahn is within the commuter belt of a Realschule Plus and the Otfried-von-Weißenburg-Gymnasium of Western-Wasgau.
 This gymnasium is the only one in the Südwestpfalz administrative district.
-Dahn also has a special needs school (the Ritter-von-Tann-Förderschule).
+Dahn also has a special education school (the Ritter-von-Tann-Förderschule).
 During the years 1958 through 1994 the Catholic Church operated a boarding school, the Studienheim St. Pirmin.